nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/Notes/Prerequisites.md

 1. Condense data query into single query (Less I/O calls, but requires additional memory)
 2. For quick write operations use LinkedList (Log uses this data structure, but read op. are really slow)
 3. use LinkedList + Sorted Array (O(1) write, O(logN) read)
+4. Use Bloom Filter for query optimization and merge the sorted arrays(sorted string tables) when necessary using compaction. (see video)
+5. Bloom filter is like a hashmap which tells if some key exists or not.

+# Location Based Databases
+## Location Representation
+- Location based databases are extensively used by apps like Google Maps, Uber and Swiggy.
+We explore the data structures and algorithms which allow spatial or location based queries, like the quad tree and the Hilbert Curve.

+- For now, we haven't dived deep into polygon intersections or R-trees.